davvidbaker/Swyzzle/README.md

 This app was made with Electron.
 To learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

+## Packaging
+Run `electron-packager . --overwrite` _assuming you are on a Mac_.
+For more information about packaging see the [electron-packager documentation](https://github.com/electron-userland/electron-packager)
 #### License [MIT](LICENSE.md)